Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Premium plans start at about €1/month

-Tutanota’s interface is clean and intuitive, making it accessible even for those with limited technical knowledge.
-Its German location provides the advantage of strong European privacy regulations, while its business model is entirely based on paid subscriptions rather than advertising.
+Tutanota’s interface is clean and intuitive, making its secure email accessible.
+Its German location provides strong European privacy regulations, and its business model is entirely subscription-based, making it a solid Gmail alternative.

 Key Features:

-• Office suite with calendar, contacts, and cloud storage
+• Office suite with calendar, contacts, and secure cloud storage

 • Guard-protected cloud storage for sensitive files